CBB752Spring2016/CBB752Spring2016.github.io/index.md

 4.3 Propose a tool that calculate the dihedral angle based on the input of four points’ xyz coordinates in PDB format.

+### Next Steps to Do

+-   Edit this pages!
+Fix this page and make it better and better!

+-   Pick your topics!

+-   Form your groups!

+-   Make specs for topics you are interested in!
+You can even modify the topic if you find it too difficult.